-We experimentally evaluate the performance profile of the Accelerated Ring protocol and compare it to the performance of the original Totem Ring protocol [2], [3].
+We evaluate the performance profile of the Accelerated Ring protocol experimentally and compare it to the performance of the original Totem Ring protocol [2].
 We evaluate both protocols in library-based and daemon-based prototypes as well as in complete production implementations in Spread.
+The performance of non-token-based ordering approaches is discussed in Section V.